 Your files are locked with a code that requires the decryption key.
 Hackers will provide it in exchange for payment.

-To sum it up, the fastest way to spot a ransomware attempt is to pause before you respond.
+The fastest way to spot a ransomware attempt is to pause before you act.
 Think:

 - If you’re not sure, ask your boss or IT department

-- If legal action needed to be taken, a department of the US would go through legal channels, not message you on your computer
+- If legal action needed to be taken, a US department would go through legal channels, not lock you out

-- Any message reporting an encrypted file can only be unlocked with payment won’t be coming from legitimate communications.
-Restricted access is common in companies, but requiring payment to release that restriction is not.
+- Messages claiming an encrypted file can only be unlocked with payment isn’t legitimate.
+Restricted access is common, but requiring payment to release that restriction is not